nathan-pham/learn-react/README.md

 # Learn React
-Notes adapted from the book, __Learing React__.
+Notes adapted from the book, __Learning React__.
 While the book is a good resource, many of the methods described are deprecated or obselete.

 ## Excluded Chapters
 I excluded sections of the book that were either redundant (covering standard JavaScript) or obselete (React and its recommended practices have changed).
 Chapters I intentionally removed include: